technomancy/bussard/spoilers/readme.md

 * Hard science where possible (see Crimes against Science below, don't add to that list)
 * No "classic" evil villains; antagonists arise from [systemic factors](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)
 * Your ship cannot be destroyed; there should be no way to permanently fail
-* News messages use at least from, to, subject, content-type, message-id headers, page-break-separated
+* Subnet messages use at least from, to, subject, content-type, message-id headers, page-break-separated
 * Use metric time for most relative amounts, years for absolute events
 * Don't make newsgroup postings unrealistically knowledgeable
 * Or unrealistically polite
 * If referencing current events, be sure there's a record of it here for consistency
 * Questions that don't get answered are fine
 * It's fine for newsgroup posters to be mistaken about small things, but the correction should usually be present in the thread